-Figure 6.1: The interface of an actor is realized by the unified set of possible inputs and outputs actor A which can function as an input event and those parts of the interface which can receive inputs from the environment.
+Figure 6.1: The interface of an actor is realized by the unified set of possible inputs and outputs

+In a real situation S{l} corresponding to a state S in an actor story one has to differentiate even further between those qualities of the environment of an actor A which can function as an input event and those parts of the interface which can receive inputs from the environment.
 If one classifies inputs as continuous qualities like 'temperature', 'air pressure', 'noise' or short-time qualities which occur as events like a 'push', an 'acoustic signal', a 'change in color' etc. then one has further to define those parts of an interface which are specific to sense these inputs.
 Thus one has to distinguish the kind of input stimuli (Σ) which can hit an interface and the kind of interface input sensors (SENS) which can sense the input.
-Thus the specification of the input part of an interface should typically include a table of kinds of input events associated with kinds of input sensors able to sense these input events.
+Therefore the specification of the input part of an interface should typically include a table of kinds of input events associated with kinds of input sensors able to sense these input events.
 The same has to be assumed for the output part of an interface.
 Here we have to assume different kinds of output actuators (OUT) which can cause certain kinds of responses ρ which represent effects in the environment.
 The same kind of actuator can cause different kinds of effects depending from the environment (e.g. being on the surface of the earth, being under water, being in free space,...).